-The Sepik River is one of New Guinea's largest rivers that meanders roughly west to east with the mouth a wide delta located on the north coast of New Guinea.
+The Sepik River is one of the largest rivers in New Guinea that meanders roughly west to east with the mouth a wide delta located on the north coast of New Guinea.
 Offshore is Blupblup Island (Blup Blup Island).
 Further to the west is Wewak and further to the southeast is Hansa Bay.
 Wartime villages along the Sepik River include: Marienburg (Marienberg), Angoram (Angorum), Moim, Timbunke and Murik Lakes.
 Inland connects with the Biwat River.
 Prewar and during World War II located in the Territory of New Guinea.
 Today located in the Angoram District of East

 Sepik Province in Papua New Guinea (PNG).

 the Sepik River and the massive swamp area surrounding on their way from points

 along the north coast walking westward towards Wewak.

 American missions against Sepik River

 Wolf Pack" 41-30099